-Our mission statement is at the forefront of every decision that we make:
+Our vision statement is at the forefront of every decision that we make:

-Children are at the heart of everything that we do and Christ is the light that guides us.
+Children are at the heart of everything that we do and Christ is the light that guides us (John 8:12).

 These are displayed proudly in our hall, celebrating our fantastic art skills as well as giving us visual reminders of how we treat each other.

 Our Christian Values are also displayed in the children's outdoor reflection area, where they can visit for quiet moments of reflection or simply sit alone or with friends to enjoy God's beautiful world.
 Our Ethos Team collected ideas from their classes to design our new, beautiful area.

 This is our school